prodangp/od-transitions-mc/README.md

 # od-transitions-mc
-I have developed during one module (Statistical Physics) of my Physics bachelor's at the University of Bucharest a simulation for order-disorder transitions in binary alloys using the Monte Carlo method.
+I have developed a simulation for order-disorder transitions in binary alloys using the Monte Carlo method during one module (Statistical Physics) of my Physics bachelor's at the University of Bucharest.

 **Results**